 You do not to be very good at making pastry shapes or working with dough to make these calzones.
 The puff pastry is much more forgiving than pizza crust and the end result will look amazing no matter how mangled your assembly of these calzones appear.

 The steps to make these ham and ricotta puff pastry calzones are very simple.
-You will want to make sure to keep you puff pastry in the refrigerator until you are ready to use it and work with one sheet of the puff pastry at a time.
+You will want to make sure to keep your puff pastry in the refrigerator until you are ready to use it and work with one sheet of the puff pastry at a time.

 I really like that about this calzone recipe.
 It makes it easy and stress free and one of my favorite quick meals to make!

-The puff pastry also has much more delicious flavor than pizza dough and it is not as heavy feeling after you eat it.
+The puff pastry also has much more flavor than pizza dough and it is not as heavy feeling after you eat it.

 These calzones can be made ahead of time and frozen in the pre-bake stage.
 Just take them out of the freezer and place them on a sheet pan to bake for when you need a quick meal.